vlvovch/Thermal-FIST/docs/quickstart.md

 The thermal fitting routines use the MINUIT2 library from CERN ROOT which is included as a standalone package.
 If a ROOT installation with MINUIT2 is found in the system, MINUIT2 from the installation is used instead.

-The QtThermalFIST GUI frontend requires the open source [**Qt5 framework**](http://qt-project.org) to be installed.
+The QtThermalFIST GUI frontend requires the open source [**Qt6 or Qt5 framework**](http://qt-project.org) to be installed.
 Otherwise the GUI frontend is not built.
+Qt6 is preferred and used by default if available.

 ### Building